gaurav-arun/ebay-alerts/README.md

 Analytics Service also follows microservices architecture with the following components:
 1. `Analytics Consumer Service`
-   - Subscribes to specific topics on the PubSub channels
+   - Subscribes to specific topics on the PubSub channel
    - Consumes events received on this channel
    - Offloads the processing of these events to the background workers
 3. `Analytics Background Workers`